Cross-Country Skiing Guided Holidays

 1st Day, Saturday: You will take your individual trip to get to Ivalo by plane

 Fly to Ivalo, then transfer by bus from the airport to your first hotel.
 It only takes 30 minutes.
 You are already above the Arctic Circle; you will be in the farthest part of Europe.
 You will be surrounded by 220 km of cross-country trails, of which 36 km are well lighted.
 Classic and skate, of course.
 At the end of the first afternoon. you can even plan a quick warm-up ski, depending on what time you arrive at the airport.
 Or you can simply hang out in the village.
 It has its traditions and its atmosphere that is extremely welcoming.
 Cocktails will be served for everyone in the evening and we’ll present all the information you need to know for the rest of the week.
-Your guide will explain everything in detail.
-Then dinner will be with the group at the hotel.
+Your guide will explain everything in detail and then dinner will be with the group at the hotel.

 2nd Day, Sunday: Your first long ski day—around Saariselkä (between 25 to 40 km)